Key Concepts for assessing claims about treatment effectsDownload a PDF of the Key Concepts

-The list is expected to be a “living” document allowing modification, additions and deletions, and is subject to yearly review.
-The list here is a revised version of the first published list.
-The next update is planned to take place September 2017.
+The list is expected to be a “living” document, allowing modification, additions and deletions, and is subject to yearly review.
+The list here is a revised version of earlier lists.
+The next update is planned to take place September 2018.
 For any comments or suggestions, please contact us.

 - Claims: are they justified?